Serialcomms/COM-Port-Enumeration-VBA/Ribbon/HowTo.md

 Open the document in Excel and check that no error messages appear on startup.

-Select the COM Port tab and check that a combo box with a label above it are present
+Select the COM Port tab and check that a combo box with a label above it is present

 Enter the formula `=Read_Ribbon_Combo()` in any cell to begin